KDE/threadweaver/docs/whymultithreading.md

 take a couple of seconds.

 Processing events in objects that are executed in other threads is another approach.
-It has it's own issues that come with parallel programming, but it makes sure the main event loop returns as soon as possible.
+There are other issues that come with parallel programming, but it does ensure the main event loop returns as soon as possible.
 Usually this approach is combined with a state pattern to synchronize the GUI with the threaded event processing.